iberianpig/tig-explorer.vim/README.md

 <ESC> s: open with commit with split window
 ```

-When a commit is available (in main, blame, tree, refs view) view, the version
+Keymaps are available in the main, blame, tree, and refs views.
-of the file corresponding to this commit will be open instead of the version
+When opened with the commit, it opens in read-only mode.
-in the working directory.
-Split versions will open the two buffer in diff mode.
+When opening with commit with split or vsplit, it will open with diffsplit.

 #### Customize Keymap on Tig

-Following keymap is defined as defaut
+tig-explorer.vim defines the following keymap by default

 ```vim
 let g:tig_explorer_keymap_edit_e  = 'e'